melalj/gsheet-api/README.md

 # Google Sheets API

-A simple implemetation for Google Spreadsheets to use a micro service with your stack
+A simple implementation for Google Spreadsheets to use a micro service with your stack

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/melalj/gsheet-api)